Thesis

 Expand Key Partnerships

 Cognition has the opportunity to expand through a combination of strategic partnerships, investor tailwinds, and early-mover advantage in the autonomous AI agent space.
-A key milestone was its partnership with Microsoft, announced in May 2024.
+A key early milestone was its partnership with Microsoft, announced in May 2024.
 The collaboration integrated Devin into Microsoft’s developer ecosystem, with a focus on increasing productivity in areas such as code migration and modernization.
 This relationship increased Cognition’s exposure among enterprise software teams and developers using tools like Visual Studio Code and GitHub while also enhancing credibility with potential customers and investors.

 Industry and Investor Tailwinds